netobserv/network-observability-operator/docs/FlowCollector.md

-Loki configuration for MANUAL mode.
-This is the more flexible configuration.
-It will be ignored for other modes.
+Loki configuration for "Manual" mode.
+This is the most flexible configuration.
+It is ignored for other modes.

 <table>
     <thead>